SferaDev/dhis2-bridge/README.md

 To preserve consistence over time, the cache updates any metadata element modified in the instance during the previous ```5 minutes```.

 Cache is enabled by default but can be disabled with a flag during the configuration process.

+### Metadata update subscription

+Since we keep consistency of the Metadata of remote instances, we can offer a subscription pattern so you can be notified when there are changes for either any element or an specific one.

+You can either wait for the consistency background task to detect the changes, reduce the wait time of the consistency task or even invalidate the cache to force a reload.

+This is different from the RabbitMQ or Kafka features from DHIS2 and only depends on the ```/metadata``` endpoint.

 ### Preheating